Investigators in Action

 Find out what Jean Lafitte investigators are doing, what they've learned, and how you can get involved!

 Did Hurricanes Katrina and Rita in 2005 affect the 25 mammal species of the Barataria Preserve?
 Dr. Craig Hood is trying to find out!
 Using his pre-Katrina study as a benchmark, Dr. Hood is looking high (for bats) and low (for mice) and everywhere in between.
-Follow the links to find out about his current study and learn about the 2003-2005 study.
+Follow the links to find out about his most recent study and about the 2003-2005 study.
 If you visit the Barataria Preserve and see a mammal, be sure to stop at the visitor center and share your sightings.
 The study findings include:

 In summer 2013, Jean Lafitte became part of a group of 24 national parks studying dragonfly larvae as biosentinels (indicators) of methyl mercury in freshwater foodwebs.
 Participants in the preserve's Science & Stewardship Camp now work with college interns from the Student Conservation Association and park staff to conduct the study each summer.
 Everyone has a blast observing the dragonfly larvae, which look like alien creatures.
 Although dragonfly larvae are carnivores, mercury---a toxic heavy metal---can build up in them when they eat something that's been eating vegetation (mercury can be absorbed by plants as part of their nutrient cycle).
 If something eats the dragonfly, and then something eats what ate the dragonfly, mercury can continue up the food chain.
 Those at the top---like eagles, alligators, or humans---can become very sick if they ingest mercury.
 Dragonflies are a good biosentinel to indicate mercury in the food chain because there are a lot of them and they are easy to catch and study.